newhavenio/code-of-conduct/README.md

 * Violence, threats of violence, or violent language directed against another person.
 * Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes and language.
 * Posting or displaying sexually explicit or violent material.
-* Posting or threatening to post other people’s personally identifying information (“doxing”).
+* Posting or threatening to post other people’s personally identifying information ("doxing").
 * Personal insults, particularly those related to gender, sexual orientation, race, age, religion/nonreligion, or disability.
 * Inappropriate photography or recording.
 * Harassment that includes sexual harassment of any kind.
 * Deliberate intimidation, stalking, or following (online or in person).
 * Advocating for, or encouraging, any of the above behavior.
 * Sustained disruption of on-topic community discussions.
-* ‘Headhunting’/targeting/cold calling members in an unsolicited way as a means to avoid channel-based community discussion.
+* 'Headhunting'/targeting/cold calling members in an unsolicited way as a means to avoid channel-based community discussion.

 ### Harassment